 - CIVIC AFFAIRS – to include the support of programs and facilities related to criminal justice, community development, employment, citizens’ involvement, leadership training, and other community activities.

-All grant applications will be reviewed by a Grants Committee member, including a site-visit.
+All grant applications will be reviewed by a Grants Committee member, including a site visit.
 Recommendations are made to the Board of Directors during the March and September meeting and decisions will be mailed to organizations within 48 hours.
-A final evaluation report is required from each grantee.

 It is the general policy of the Henry County Community Foundation to operate without discrimination as to age, race, religion, sex, or national origin in the overall administration of the Foundation and in the consideration of grant requests from agencies and organizations.